 B-complex supplements usually pack all eight B vitamins into one pill.

-- B1 (thiamine): Thiamine plays an essential role in metabolism by helping convert nutrients into energy.
-The richest food sources include pork, sunflower seeds and wheat germ (1).
+- B1 (thiamine).
+Thiamine plays an essential role in metabolism by helping convert nutrients into energy.
+The richest food sources include pork, sunflower seeds, and wheat germ (

-- B2 (riboflavin): Riboflavin helps convert food into energy and also acts as an antioxidant.
-Foods highest in riboflavin include organ meats, beef and mushrooms (2).
+- B2 (riboflavin).
+Riboflavin helps convert food into energy and also acts as an antioxidant.
+Foods highest in riboflavin include organ meats, beef, and mushrooms (

-- B3 (niacin): Niacin plays a role in cellular signaling, metabolism and DNA production and repair.
-Food sources include chicken, tuna and lentils (3).
+- B3 (niacin).
+Niacin plays a role in cellular signaling, metabolism, and DNA production and repair.
+Food sources include chicken, tuna, and lentils (

-- B7 (biotin): Biotin is essential for carbohydrate and fat metabolism and regulates gene expression.
-Yeast, eggs, salmon, cheese and liver are among the best food sources of biotin (6).
+- B7 (biotin).
+Biotin is essential for carbohydrate and fat metabolism and regulates gene expression.
+Yeast, eggs, salmon, cheese, and liver are among the best food sources of biotin (

-- B9 (folate): Folate is needed for cell growth, amino acid metabolism, the formation of red and white blood cells and proper cell division.
-It can be found in foods like leafy greens, liver and beans or in supplements as folic acid (7).
+- B9 (folate).
+Folate is needed for cell growth, amino acid metabolism, the formation of red and white blood cells, and proper cell division.
+It can be found in foods like leafy greens, liver, and beans or in supplements in the form of folic acid (

-- B12 (cobalamin): Perhaps the most well-known of all the B vitamins, B12 is vital for neurological function, DNA production and red blood cell development.
-B12 is found naturally in animal sources like meats, eggs, seafood and dairy (8).
+- B12 (cobalamin).
+Perhaps the most well-known of all the B vitamins, B12 is vital for neurological function, DNA production, and red blood cell development.
+B12 is found naturally in animal sources like meats, eggs, seafood, and dairy (

 Although these vitamins share some characteristics, they all have unique functions and are needed in different amounts.